Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 The White House releases “Opening Up America Again” plan, a three-phased approach based on the advice of public health experts.
 These steps will help state and local officials when reopening their economies, getting people back to work, and continuing to protect American lives.

-Newspaper reports reveal that the White House Plan does not include many of the more restrictive items provided in the CDC‘s original draft, which was blocked from being publicly released.
+Newspaper reports reveal that the White House Plan does not include many of the more restrictive items provided in the ‘s original draft, which was blocked from being publicly released.
 The published White House plan puts the onus on state governors for reopening decisions.

 Overall, about a fifth of deaths from the virus in the United States have been tied to nursing homes or other long-term care facilities.
 More than 36,500 residents and employees across the nation have contracted it.
 “They’re death pits,” said Betsy McCaughey, a former lieutenant governor of New York who founded the Committee to Reduce Infection Deaths, an education campaign aimed at stopping hospital-acquired infections.
 “These nursing homes are already overwhelmed.
 They’re crowded and they’re understaffed.
 One Covid-positive patient in a nursing home produces carnage.”